 By equipping young people with the skills and knowledge they need to take charge of their own development, they can build and strengthen communities, shift social norms, and amplify their voices and that of their communities.

-VSO has youth networks operating in approximately 17 counties across Asia Pacific, Africa and Europe.
+VSO has youth networks operating in 17 counties across Asia Pacific, Africa and Europe.

 Youth networks are formal or informal youth spaces or platforms designed to unify and amplify the voices of young people at a local, national, regional and global levels.

-They are established and led by youth and include young people from a diverse range of backgrounds, including the most marginalized youth.
+They are established and led by youth and include young people from a diverse range of backgrounds, including the most marginalised youth.

 The networks can operate virtually, physically or both.
 They can be registered or operate as loose networks, and can operate independently depending on the requirements of the network.

 The networks work closely with VSO programming teams to design and lead on key projects for VSO in a range of areas.
-Examples of their work include:
+Examples of their work include

 Raising awareness about climate change

-- Speaking at major global forums and conferences such as the Women Deliver Conference, Global Youth Economic Opportunities Summit and Sustainable Development Goal forums.
+Our youth champions have spoke at major global forums and conferences such as the Women Deliver Conference, Global Youth Economic Opportunities Summit and Sustainable Development Goal forums.
 Youths have also been consulting with key policy decision makers and championing the Sustainable Development Goals (SDGs) in Nepal, Pakistan and Malawi.